 Professional Development Grants

 Professional Development Grants available to Vermont early childhood and afterschool professionals who are taking specific training activities.
-Grants are also available to regional and statewide organizations that offer professional development opportunities.

 Quality Improvement Grants